1990s North Korean famine: Healthcare

 Inadequate medical supplies, water and environmental contamination, frequent power failures, and outdated training led to a health care crisis that added to the overall devastation.
-According to a 1997 UNICEF delegation, hospitals were clean but wards were devoid of even the most rudimentary supplies and equipment; sphygmomanometers, thermometers, scales, kidney dishes, spatulas, IV giving sets, etc. The mission saw numerous patients being treated with homemade beer bottle IV sets, which were clearly not sterile.
-There was an absence of ORS (oral rehydration solution) and even the most basic drugs such as analgesics and antibiotics.
+According to a 1997 UNICEF delegation, hospitals were clean but wards were devoid of even the most rudimentary supplies and equipment – sphygmomanometers, thermometers, scales, kidney dishes, spatulas, IV administration sets, etc. The mission saw numerous patients being treated with homemade beer bottle IV sets, which were not sterile.
+There was an absence of oral rehydration solution and even the most basic drugs such as analgesics and antibiotics.

 Widespread malnutrition

 With the widespread destruction of harvests and food reserves, the majority of the population became desperate for food, including areas well established in food production.
 In 1996, it was reported that people in "the so-called better-off parts of the country, were so hungry that they ate the maize cobs before the crop was fully developed".
 This reduced expected production of an already ravaged harvest by 50%.

 People everywhere were affected by the crisis, regardless of gender, affiliation or social class.
-Child malnutrition, as indicated by severe underweight, was found at 3% in 1987, 14% in 1997 and 7% in 2002.
+Child malnutrition, indicated as being severely underweight, was found at 3% in 1987, 14% in 1997 and 7% in 2002.